Jfeng3/edx-platform/docs/course_authors/source/glossary.rst

 Course Handouts
 ==============================

-Course handlouts are files you make available to students in the Course Info page.
+Course handouts are files you make available to students in the Course Info page.

 See :ref:`Add Course Handouts` for more information.